k4y3ff/is-there-a-train-pdx/README.md

 1. Clone or download the project
 2. Open `index.html` in a web browser
 3. Or use a local server: `python -m http.server 8000`
+4. Use the navigation to explore both pages

 ## Browser Support